MrOlm/inStrain/docs/example_output.rst

   The number of scaffolds with at least a single read-pair mapping to them

 coverage_median
-  The median :term:`coverage` amoung all bases in the genome
+  The median :term:`coverage` among all bases in the genome

 coverage_std
   The standard deviation of all coverage values